limingwei0/number_to_any_words/README.md

 ## Getting started

-First, add flutter_native_splash as a dependency in your pubspec.yaml file.
+First, add number_to_any_words as a dependency in your pubspec.yaml file.
 ```dart
 dependencies:
   number_to_any_words: ^0.0.1